deyama2012/rubiks-cube/README.md

 ## Features

-- Rotations with onscreen controls are relative to the camera.
-Rotations with mouse aren't
+- All rotations performed through onscreen controls or a keyboard are relative to the camera.
+However they get written to the move history in accordance with cube's initial orientation
 - Scramble functionality
 - History of moves with '_Undo_', '_Undo all_' and '_Clear history_' functionality
 - Predefined sequences of moves